oilandsugar/ritual-dust/content/folklore/druidism.md

 ## Celebrations and important calendar dates

+### Samhuinn/Samhain
+The Druid festival of the Ancestors – a time for honouring those who have died, celebrated around **1st November** in the Northern Hemisphere, 1st May in the Southern.
+It is that start of the Celtic year, where the wheel starts.

+### Yule (winter solstice)
+Held on the shortest day of the year, a celebration of light and warmth in a time of darkness.
+It is celebrated on **December 20th** in the Northern Hemisphere.

 ### Imbolc/Oimelc
-The Druid festival of the Goddess, particularly Brighid, celebrated around 1st February in the Northern Hemisphere, 1st August in the Southern.
+The Druid festival of the Goddess, particularly Brighid, celebrated around **1st February** in the Northern Hemisphere, 1st August in the Southern.
+It symbolizes the promise of the return of spring.

+### Ostara (spring equinox)
+Marks the beginning of spring and all things coming back to life.
+It is celebrated on **March 19th** in the Northern Hemisphere.

 ### Beltane/Bealteinne
 The Druid festival dedicated to celebrating Spring and the union of God and Goddess.
 Meaning ‘The Good Fire’, Beltane celebrations usually include leaping over a bonfire.
-Celebrated around 1st May in the Northern Hemisphere, 1st October in the Southern.
+Celebrated around **1st May** in the Northern Hemisphere, 1st October in the Southern.

+### Litha (summer solstice)
+Celebrated on the longest day of the year, it marks the start of summer, it is a time of blessings for the crops and of unions and engagements.
+It is celebrated on **June 19th** in the Northern Hemisphere.

 ### Lughnasadh/Lammas
-The Druid festival of the Harvest, celebrated around 1st August in the Northern Hemisphere, 1st February in the Southern.
+The Druid festival of the Harvest, celebrated around **1st August** in the Northern Hemisphere, 1st February in the Southern.

-### Samhuinn/Samhain
+### Mabon (autum equinox)
-The Druid festival of the Ancestors – a time for honouring those who have died, celebrated around 1st November in the Northern Hemisphere, 1st May in the Southern.
+The arrival of autumn and the reaping of the harvest.
+It is a fest of abondance and preparation for the darker times to come.
+It is celebrated on **Sept 21th** in the Northern Hemisphere.

 ---